 When she’s not writing, or driving her kids from activity to activity, you can find her blogging at Magical Musings, or online at Twitter, at Google+ and Facebook.

-One lucky winner will have the opportunity to win a paperback copy of Project Darcy by Jane Odiwe!
+One lucky winner will have the opportunity to win 2 books; a paperback copy of Wideacre by Philippa Gregory and Daughter of the Sky by Michelle Diener!
 For your chance to win simply leave a comment below.
-Comments will be accepted through midnight on Saturday, December 7, 2013.
-Winner will be picked at random and announced on Sunday, December 8, 2013.
-Open to all.
+Comments will be accepted through midnight on Wednesday, December 31, 2014.
+Winner will be picked at random and announced on Thursday, January 1, 2015.
+Open to US residents only.
 Good luck!